eldanb/parzing/README.md

 ### Parsing Results
 The result of parsing content may be a value of any type.
 A Parzing parser has an associated result type that describes the type of the parsing result returned by that parser.
+The return type from `parse` will match the result type of the parser passed to it.

 ### Basic Parsers

-`pb.anyOf` creates the Any Of *basic parser*.
+In the example above, `pb.anyOf` creates the Any Of *basic parser*.
 Basic parsers are the atomic building blocks for parsing.
 They may be combined using [*parser combinators*](#parser-combinators) to construct more complex parsers.

 Parzing offers the following basic parsers out of the box: